Apply for Financial Aid for 2015-2016

-The Harvard School of Public Health (HSPH) Office of Student Financial Services (OSFS) requires that all students applying for financial aid* complete the electronic HSPH Application for Financial Aid, which is contained within the HSPH Financial Aid Web Portal MyFinaid.
-It is strongly recommended that students complete the application by the Priority Application Deadline.
-NOTE: Only the 2013-14 online HSPH Application for Financial Aid is available at this time.
-The 2014-15 online application will be available in early to mid-December 2013.
+The Harvard School of Public Health (HSPH) Office of Student Financial Services (OSFS) requires that all new applicants applying for financial aid* complete the electronic HSPH Application for Financial Aid, which is contained within the HSPH Financial Aid Web Portal MyFinaid.
+It is strongly recommended that Admissions applicants complete the application by the Priority Application Deadline.
+NOTE: The 2015-16 online application will not be available until early January 2015.

 To complete the HSPH application, you will need: